aptos-labs/developer-docs/docs/move/prover/spec-lang.md

 spec fun something(x: num): num;
 ```

-An uninterpreted function is one the prover is allowed to assign some arbitrary meaning to, as long
+An uninterpreted function is one of the prover is allowed to assign some arbitrary meaning to, as long
 as it is consistent within a given verification context.
 Uninterpreted functions are a useful tool
 for abstraction in specifications (see also [abstract specifications](#abstract-specifications)).